open-socialism/open-socialism-site/introduction.md

 ### Wealth accumulation is not possible

 In the tribal model the maximum wealth and power attainable is to rule the tribe.
 This can only be achieved through clear and ongoing merit.
-The leader of the tribe may get the best share of the food, and the best place to sleep but beyond this no more wealth or power can be accumulated.
+The leader of the tribe may get the best share of the food, the best place to sleep and the choice of tools and clothing but beyond this no more wealth or power can be attained.

 #### Contrasts